LukasFrankenQ/district-control/docs/source/index.rst

                   snapshots)

 After this, the `mpc` object stores the overall control chosen and the related cost.
-We recommend to pass as `axis`-object as a keyword argument to the `mpc.mpc_step(ax=ax)` to obtain an illustration of the results (see the notebook of this example).
+We recommend to pass as `axis`-object as a keyword argument to the `mpc.mpc_step(..., ax=ax)` to obtain an illustration of the results (`see the notebook of this example <https://github.com/LukasFrankenQ/district_control/blob/master/examples/basic_example.ipynb>`_).
 This is the result:

 .. image:: imgs/mpc_example.png
    :width: 900